Additional opportunities for children

 A minimum of 10 tickets must be purchased to receive this rate

 To make a reservation and secure these rates, call 214.515.6540 at least two weeks prior to your desired visit date.
 Please have your troop number and credit card ready when calling.

-Summer camps return to the Dallas Arboretum this year with new and exciting programs.
+Plan the perfect summer activity for your child.
 Organized by age, these camps cater to your child's interests and needs for an unforgettable summer adventure!

 What do parents say about camps at the Arboretum?

 “I thought this camp was perfect, and the counselors were terrific!”
 Parent of a 9-year-old boy